Burgess Hill Town F.C.: Ground

 The ground features 3 stands (The Mansell McTaggart Stand, The Ashley Carr Terrace (standing only) and the Main Stand) holding 408 seated, with the maximum capacity being 2500.
 There are also various food stands, including an outdoor Bar, and The Back of The Net foot stand, many games also have further food options present.
 Fans can visit the Hillians' Bar, attached to the Mansell McTaggart Stand.

 In the 2025-26 pre-season, Burgess Hill Town FC announced that they would be converting the grass pitch to a 3G pitch, as well as new perimeter fencing, floodlights, and acoustic sound barrier.
+The 3G pitch work was completed in September 2025.

 Reserves and youth

 The team have a youth team which currently plays in the Isthmian Youth South.
 The youth team won the Sussex County Cup in the 2010–11 season.
 Until the 2011–12 season the club also ran a reserve team but they disbanded due to financial problems at the club.
 Both teams, like the first team, play at Leylands Park.
 In the 2014–15 season the youth team was managed by Ian South and Paul Armstrong with the u21s run by Neil Wheeler and Peter Miles.